proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 Multisig accounts can be used to represent the ownership of assets.

 A company could create a 1-of-1 multisig account for each of their products, adding themselves as the cosignatory.
-When the company sells the product to Alice, she becomes the owner, being the company removed in the same transaction.
+When the company sells the product to Alice, she becomes the owner through the action of being added as the cosigner, and the company is removed in the same transaction.

 ![Multisig asset ownership](/img/multisig-asset-ownership.png "Multisig asset ownership")

 <p class="caption">Transferring an account</p>

-## Manufacturing and Supply Chains
+## Manufacturing and supply chains

 In this example, a manufacturer is shipping a pharmaceutical product.